tsps40642/Predictive_Analysis_on_Premium_Subscriber_Conversion_in_Social_Networking_Streaming_Industry/README.md

 A labeled dataset containing 41,540 records (1540 adopters and 40,000 non-adopters) from the previous marketing campaign is provided.
 Each record represents a different user who was targeted in the previous marketing campaign, described with 25 attributes.

-The following is a brief description of the attributes (attribute name/type/explanation):
+The following is a brief description of the attributes (attribute name / type / explanation):
 • adopter / binary (0 or 1) / whether a user became a subscriber within the 6 month period after the marketing campaign (target variable)
 • user id / integer / unique user id
 • age / integer / age in years